-You hold the record for the highest all-time goal scorer for the national team and the world record for international goals for both female and male soccer players with 167 goals.
+You hold the record for the highest all-time goal scorer for the national team and the world record for international goals for both female and male soccer players.
 What does that even feel like, knowing you have that accomplishment under your belt?

 I’m proud of the goals I’ve scored for this team, more than you would know.
 But I think it’s important my teammates get recognized as well.
 I can’t pass the ball to myself and score.
 A lot of those assists were ridiculous crosses put in the box or straight hustle getting to the end line and laying the ball back.
 I’m lucky to be on such a good team, as you can tell based on the goals.